kriszyp/msgpackr/README.md

 * `ALWAYS` (1) - Always will encode non-integers (absolute less than 2147483648) as 32-bit float.
 * `DECIMAL_ROUND` (3) - Always will encode non-integers as 32-bit float, and when decoding 32-bit float, round to the significant decimal digits (usually 7, but 6 or 8 digits for some ranges).
-* `DECIMAL_FIT` (4) - Only encode non-integers as 32-bit float if all significant digits (usually up to 7) can be unamiguously encoded as a 32-bit float, and decode/unpack with decimal rounding (same as above).
-This will ensure round-trip encoding/decoding without loss in precision and use 32-bit when possible.
+* `DECIMAL_FIT` (4) - Only encode non-integers as 32-bit float if all significant digits (usually up to 7) can be unambiguously encoded as a 32-bit float, and decode/unpack with decimal rounding (same as above).
+This will ensure round-trip encoding/decoding without loss in precision and uses 32-bit when possible.

 Note, that the performance is decreased with decimal rounding by about 20-25%, although if only 5% of your values are floating point, that will only have about a 1% impact overall.

-In addition, msgpackr exports a `roundFloat32(number)` function that can be used to round floating point numbers to the maximum significant decimal digits that can be stored in 32-bit float, just as DECIMAL_ROUND does when encoding.
-This can be useful for determine how a number will be stored prior to encoding it.
+In addition, msgpackr exports a `roundFloat32(number)` function that can be used to round floating point numbers to the maximum significant decimal digits that can be stored in 32-bit float, just as DECIMAL_ROUND does when decoding.
+This can be useful for determining how a number will be decoded prior to encoding it.

 ## Performance
 Msgpackr is fast.
 Really fast.
 Here is comparison with the next fastest JS projects using the benchmark tool from `msgpack-lite` (and the sample data is from some clinical research data we use that has a good mix of different value types and structures).
 It also includes comparison to V8 native JSON functionality, and JavaScript Avro (`avsc`, a very optimized Avro implementation):